nick6969/keyBoard/README.md

 -----------------

-Write a global keyboard to deal with their own

-Put AppDelegate inside

-Extended AppDelegate
-Extended UIResponder
-Extended UIApplication
+How to Use

-Copy it to your project
+Copy keyBoardHandle.swift to your project

 Then AppDelegate didFinishLaunchingWithOptions

-Write  keyBoardHandleStart ()
+Write ChlKayBoardHandle.Start()

 Get it